fiverr/rollout_service/README.md

 ## Authentication

-For write operations, the service accept a google oauth token id and validates it.
+For write operations, the service accept a Google oauth token id and validates it.

 Besides the token validation, you can also restrict the access to an allowed domain (see `config/authentication.yml`).